BettercareHealth/bettercare/mmh/mmh-3.md

 *	Establishing a relationship and building trust between the mother and the counsellor
 *	Good listening by the counsellor
 *	The counsellor will try to get a good understanding of the mother’s problems
-*	The counsellor will try to support the mother to identifying resources  and improve coping and functioning.
+*	The counsellor will try to support the mother to identify resources and improve coping and functioning.

 *The mother now understands what might go on during the time she is in counselling.
 She seems to be willing to meet with the counsellor.*